 (d) The subject property abuts Highway 30 in the front.
 Highway 30 is a major arterial with curb-tight sidewalks abutting the subject property, which does not meet our typical cross section standard.
 The existing right-of-way for major arterials is 101', which is also not met.
-The subject property also abuts Kavanagh Avenue in the rear with a 50' wide right-of-way, which meets the minimum standard for local streets.
-Kavanagh Avenue's roadway and street frontage are entirely undeveloped abutting the property.
+The subject property also abuts 1st Street which has a 50' wide right-of-way.
+This meets the minimum standard for local streets.
+1st Street only has an existing curb without sidewalks or gutters.
 However, this property not the subject of a current development land use review, which provides the legal nexus and proportionality to require such improvements or right-of-way dedications.
 As such, no improvements are warranted with this proposal.